United States men's national rugby sevens team

 The United States national rugby sevens team competes in international rugby sevens competitions.
-The national sevens team is organized by USA Rugby, and the team has been led by Head Coach Mike Friday since 2014.
+The national sevens team is organized by USA Rugby, and was led by Head Coach Mike Friday from 2014-2024, when he resigned and was replaced by Simon Amor.

 The main competition the team plays in every year is the World Rugby Sevens Series, a series of ten tournaments played around the globe from December to June that includes the USA Sevens tournament every spring.
 The Eagles have been a core team in the World Series and finished in the top twelve each season since 2008–09.
 The Eagles' best season in the Sevens Series has been a second-place finish in the 2018–19 Series.
 The best result in a single Sevens tournament was first place, which they have accomplished three times — winning the 2015 London Sevens and the 2018 and 2019 USA Sevens.

 The team also participates in major tournaments every four years, such as the Summer Olympics, the Rugby World Cup Sevens, and the Pan American Games.
-Their best finishes in quadrennial events include finishing ninth at the 2016 Olympics, finishing sixth at the 2018 Rugby World Cup Sevens, and winning bronze medals at the 2011 and 2015 Pan American Games.
+Their best finishes in quadrennial events include finishing ninth at the 2016 Olympics, finishing sixth at the 2018 Rugby World Cup Sevens, and winning bronze medals at the 2011, 2015 and 2019 Pan American Games.

 The United States had traditionally used the sevens team to prepare players for the XV-side.
 Since January 2012, due to increased attention generated by rugby's return to the Olympics in 2016, the national sevens team has turned professional, with the team extending paid full-time contracts to its players.
 The national sevens team has drawn a number of crossover athletes from other sports, the most prominent examples being Perry Baker (American football) and Carlin Isles (track).
 The U.S. also sometimes fields a developmental team, the USA Falcons, in several tournaments.